Terms & Conditions

 3. Student Card

 3.2 At the discretion of the Institute and in agreement with third parties, the card will enable students to benefit from discounts from selected stores.
-Such discount is subject to the store and may be terminated at any time during the course.
+Such discount is determined by the store and may be terminated at any time during the course.

-4. Mode of delivery
+4. Mode of Course delivery

-4.1.
-Courses are delivered in various modes, primarily:
+4.1 Courses are delivered in various modes, primarily:

-4.1.2 Synchronous Learning mode: Learning which occurs in real-time through the use of web-conferencing tools, mainly Zoom.
+4.1.2 Synchronous Learning mode: Learning which occurs in real time through the use of web-conferencing tools, mainly Zoom.

 4.1.3 Physical presence mode: Learning which occurs face-to-face and in person.
 Lecturer/s and students are both present in an allocated time and place where a formation session, usually in form of a lecture, is delivered.

-126.96.36.199 For valid reasons, students may be given an exemption (in writing) to follow courses conducted in this method, synchronously.
+18.104.22.168 For valid reasons, students may be given an exemption (in writing) to follow courses conducted in this method, synchronously.
 Such exemption is at the discretion of the Institute and may be granted for parts of the programme or for its entirely.
-Such exemption is also always given in writing and will be evaluated on case-by-case bases.
+Such exemption is also always given in writing and will be evaluated on a case-by-case bases.
 Such option is also subject to the equipment available in the lecture room and since the programme is not designed for such a mode, the Institute will not be held responsible for the quality of the connection.

 4.1.4 Hybrid Learning mode: Students are given the option to choose whether to follow the course in synchronous or physical presence mode.